S1.E5.Shoe_Horn

 “I’ll tell Mom you made me push a car in busy traffic.”

-“I was kidding!
-Haven’t you memorized what my jape face looks like yet?
-Just stay there.
-I’ll rescue us.
-Your uncle’s a hero!
+“I’m kidding!
+Haven’t you figured out what my jape face looks like yet?
+Just stay there, and I’ll rescue us.
+Your uncle’s a hero.
 A hero with disposable money!”

-Jace rolled his eyes.
-Wes waited for another red light, got out, and with the kind of effort that reminded him that he was out of shape, pushed the car from the doorframe and guided it into the plaza entrance on the intersection’s other road.
+Wes got himself another eye roll.
+He waited for the next red light, got out, and with the kind of effort that reminded him he was out of shape, pushed the car from the doorframe and guided it into the plaza entrance on the intersection’s other road.

-“Hoo-boy,” the young country boy mechanic outside the garage greeted Wes as he wiped off oil from his fingers with a dirty cloth.
+“Hoo-boy,” the young country guy mechanic outside the garage greeted Wes as he wiped off oil from his fingers with a dirty cloth.
 “Saw the whole thing.
 Ya’ll got lucky, huh?
-Yer car sure picked a good place to break down, save ya a tow.”
+Yer car sure picked a good place to break down; at least saves ya a tow.”

-“Yeah, yeah.
-Hey, could we make this quick?
+“Yeah, lucky.
+Could we make this quick?
 We got places to be.”

 “Sure, sure.
 I mean, we’ll do our best.
 Well, hey, fella,” the mechanic said to Jace through the closed passenger window.
 “Why didn’t ya get out and push for your dad?”

-After waiting inside the lobby for a few minutes, which had non-working air conditioning and little more than a water cooler with styrofoam cups and a television showing a golf tournament with poor reception, Jace saw his uncle come back in, Lucy’s shoe in hand.
-He tossed it down to him and slid his hands into his pockets.
+After Jace waited inside the lobby for a few minutes—which had non-working air conditioning and little more than a water cooler with styrofoam cups and a TV showing a golf tournament with poor reception—he saw his uncle come in, Lucy’s shoe in hand.
+He tossed it onto the chair next to Jace and slid his hands into his pockets.

 “Yep.
 Alternator.
 They have it, but it’ll take a few hours to install.”

-“Then I guess the quest to give my mom her shoe back failed.
+“Then I guess the quest to give my mom her shoe back is a failure.
 Maybe it just wasn’t meant to be, and, like, time is telling us to back off and stop messing with it.”

 “Brilliant theory, Jace, but, nah—now I’m even more determined to see this through.
 Her house is probably about a thirty-minute walk from here.”